HacksByKPPSquared/OrganizingPeople/Organize.md

-Lab 02: Organizing People and Resources
+# Organizing People and Resources

 Section 1, Step 8b - showing devel project in the Horizon Dashboard.